z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Phonology/Core/Phoneme.md

 A phoneme is the smallest unit of sound in a language that can change the meaning of a word.

-> *According to Ladefoged and Johnson (2014)*, "Phonemes are the contrastive units in the sound system of a language."

 ## Characteristics